Frequently Asked Questions

 How do Freezes work? please see the Bylaws posted on the website under the docs tab.

 I want my player to play for a specific coach or a friend.
 How do I request that?
 If you want your player to play for a particular coach, that coach must freeze your player before player evaluations (see the How Freezes Work section).
 Outside of coaches freezes, where the player ends up playing will depend on the results of the draft.
 The only exception to this is siblings.
 If a coach drafts a sibling, they will get the other sibling in the draft.
 This policy is in place to help ensure parity.

 All ages 12 and below must wear molded cleats (plastic).
 Ages 13 &14 (Juniors) may wear metal or molded cleats.

-Bill Bond regular season teams must follow the Cal Ripken bat guidelines.
+Bill Bond regular season teams must follow the current Cal Ripken bat guidelines or the USSSA bat guidelines.
 A list of the requirements is located here.

 If you have more questions please email us at INFO@BILLBOND.ORG and we will respond.
 If you would like to speak with someone, email us a number and a board member will call you.
 Thanks and we hope to see you at Bill Bond.